umareefarooq/Andriod-Studio-Small-Apps/README.md

    Three steps to implement static listview

-  1 > make a listview in activity.xml
+  Step 1 is to make a listview in activity.xml

-  2 > make an string-array in resources/values/string.xml
+  Step 2 is to make a string-array in resources/values/string.xml

-  3 > link the string-array from step2 to listview using the entries attribute.
+  Step 3 is to link the string-array from step 2 to listview using the entries attribute.